About This Trip

 You will be met at the airport upon your arrival in to Port of Spain, and transferred to the small coastal town of Matura on the northeast coast.
 This evening we will have a welcome dinner and orientation.

-On the final day of our program we will transfer back to Port of Spain in time to catch your flight home.
+Hotel shuttle will transfer you to the nearby Port of Spain Airport in time to catch your flight home.

 Participants will stay in basic but comfortable accommodations at Susan's Guesthouse in the small town of Matura, just a short distance from the main leatherback nesting beach and next door to the Nature Seekers office.